AJanayWhyte/AJanayWhyte.github.io/pages/vbox.md

 ![step8]({{ site.baseurl }}/images/VM/vbox/vboxx_4.png)<br>

 #### Step 9:
-Lastly, select the drop down window for attached to and select Nat Network.
+Lastly, select the drop down window for attached to and select Internal Network.
 This will add the newly created nat network that we created a few steps ago.
 From there select OK.
 We're all done!

 ![step9]({{ site.baseurl }}/images/VM/vbox/vboxx_5.png)<br>